 Let me say at the outset, I've never rehabilitated an orphaned woodchuck or any other marmot, nor have I kept any as pets.
 However, I do know a bit about marmots and people have asked for suggestions on how to care for orphans.
 I'm reproducing advice from those that have kept them as pets.

 If you find an orphan and the marmot has fur and its eyes are fully open, it probably has a good chance of surviving--they're pretty hardy.
-People have told me that they've fed orphans with goat's milk and bread soaked in cow's milk.
-I'm not an animal nutritionist, but they both seem like a good start.
+People have told me that they've fed orphans with goat's milk.
+I'm not an animal nutritionist, but this seems like a good start.
 Keep the pup(s) warm and dry, give them something to nest with (like old socks and paper towels), and make sure they get liquids and nutrients--especially protein.

 Marmots are generalist herbivores.
 Start them on fresh fruits and vegetables as soon as possible.
 Apples, lettuce, carrots, celery...you're going to make a monster that will search out and destroy gardens so don't worry about doing it in style.
 Marmots really like legumes; alfalfa might be a good thing to feed them if you've got access to fresh or dried alfalfa.
 Marmots love dandelions and cow parsnip.
 If they're getting fresh vegetables, they'll probably not need water.
 If you feed them rodent chow (they get obese on rodent chow), you'll need to give them water.
 Some of the marmots we've hibernated really liked water (we called them "drinkers") while others didn't.
 Marmots are like us--variable in their behavior and tastes.